Erectile Dysfunction Package

 There are two parts to the appointment.

-Firstly a comprehensive blood test with one of our Phlebotomoists.
+Firstly a comprehensive blood test and a health assessment with one of our Phlebotomoists.

 Once your results are back you have the second part of your package a 30 minute appointment with our GP to discuss your results and suggest lifestyle changes and can prescribe medication if needed.